 #1: Getting Tasks Finished Ahead of Time

 The easiest way to seem like you’re still in the office even when you’re on vacation is to have as many systems as possible automated.
-I’m a big proponent of automating social media presence for small businesses, but there are also lots of other tasks a good virtual assistant can help you automate.
+I’m a big proponent of automating social media presence for small businesses.
+There are also lots of other tasks a good virtual assistant can help you automate.
 Get your ezines scheduled ahead of time, and set up autoresponders for email lists.

 #3: Outsourcing Client Care

 If you’ve already outsourced things like dealing with your business mail (through brilliant services like Earth Class Mail), then you’ll know how helpful it can be!
-Client care is a little different, of course, and you’ll definitely want a trustworthy virtual assistant handling your most important assets—your clients!
-Once you’ve been working with a virtual assistant (or virtual team) for a while, they’ll have learned your business inside and out, and be capable of handling client care for you.
-Client care is one of my specialties, and I love being able to provide competent, quick, and friendly care to clients of my clients!
+Client care is a little different, of course.
+You’ll definitely want a trustworthy virtual assistant handling your most important assets—your clients!
+Once you’ve been working with a virtual assistant (or virtual team) for a while, they’ll have learned your business inside and out.
+They will be capable of handling client care for you.
+Client care is one of my specialties.
+I love being able to provide competent, quick, and friendly care to clients of my clients!

 #4: Check in When Needed